 This type of deed may be used instead of a mortgage in order to transfer property and initiate financing.
 It can also be used to complete loans for things other than property.
 Because a deed of trust deals with monetary aspects, it is important to include as much information as possible about payments and due dates.

-A deed of trust is a legally binding contract, so it should be accurate and professional.
+A deed of trust may be a legally binding contract, so it should be accurate and professional.
 Legal counsel from an experienced law firm can help you set up a deed of trust for your personal transaction to ensure that all parties involved are protected in case of a dispute.

 In the world of real estate, a deed of trust is a legally-binding form that transfers the legal title for the property to a trustee, or neutral third party.
 The trustee then holds the deed of trust as security, or as a form of promissory note for the repayment of the loan.
 The borrower of the money, likely the person currently living in or using the property, maintains an equitable title.
 This is the right to obtain full ownership of the property, generally by full repayment of the loan.
 While the borrower’s equitable title gives them current physical usage of the property, the completed deed of trust template means that the trustee will hold full legal ownership of the property until the terms and conditions of the agreement are met.